Back to Blog

 3. Develop a Promotion Narrative

-Articulate clearly — to yourself, your manager, and your sponsors — the specific value you would bring to the next level, the results you have already delivered, and the vision you have for what you would accomplish in the role.
+When a promotion opportunity arises, decision-makers need to be able to tell a story about why you are the right person for the role.
+Your job is to write that story before they have to.
+This means articulating clearly -- to yourself, to your manager, and to your sponsors -- the specific value you would bring to the next level, the results you have already delivered that demonstrate that capability, and the vision you have for what you would accomplish in the role.

 4. Expand Your Organizational Footprint

-Volunteer for cross-functional projects, build relationships outside your team, and develop a reputation as someone who makes things better wherever they go.
+Mid-career professionals who get promoted are almost always those who have demonstrated impact beyond their immediate role.
+This means volunteering for cross-functional projects, building relationships outside your team, contributing to organizational initiatives, and developing a reputation as someone who makes things better wherever they go.

 5. Have the Conversation Directly

+One of the most consistently underused career advancement strategies is simply asking.
 Schedule a meeting with your manager specifically to discuss your career trajectory.
-Ask: "What would need to be true for me to be considered for [role] in the next [timeframe]?"
+Come prepared with your promotion narrative, your evidence of readiness, and a specific ask: "What would need to be true for me to be considered for [role] in the next [timeframe]?"

 The Bottom Line

 Getting promoted after 10 years is not about working harder.
-It is about working smarter — making your contributions visible, building the right relationships, and developing a compelling narrative.
+It is about working smarter -- making your contributions visible, building the right relationships, developing a compelling narrative, and expanding your organizational footprint.
 Competence is the price of admission.
 Visibility is what gets you in the room.

 ["how to get promoted""career advancement""mid-career promotion""career growth""promotion strategies""career development"]